 - Check to see if you have VSync off.
 Turning off VSync is designed to use 100% of the systems GPU, which won't leave much room for recording, especially on lower end machines.
 It's not impossible to record with VSync off, but if you're running in to resource issues, having VSync on or lowering your FPS cap in-game is a good way to make sure Medal gets the resources it needs.

-ICYMI is currently an experimental feature that requires more resources while enabled.
+Auto Clipping is currently an experimental feature that requires more resources while enabled.
 Disabling this option may improve clip performance.
+You can find this setting under Settings > Game Detection.

 Update Graphics Drivers